-An experienced FINRA Arbitrator, Jeffrey was designated in a matter involving two of the world’s largest financial institutions in which investors alleged theft, inflated asset values, unsuitable investments and many other fraudulent actions.
-He has also calculated damages resulting from breach of contract, breach of fiduciary duty, diminution of value and misappropriation of trade secrets, and served as a court-appointed accountant in federal Bankruptcy court.
+An experienced FINRA Arbitrator, Jeff was designated in a matter involving two of the world’s largest financial institutions in which investors alleged theft, inflated asset values, unsuitable investments and many other fraudulent actions.
+He has also calculated damages resulting from breach of contract, breach of fiduciary duty, diminution of value and misappropriation of trade secrets, and served as a court-appointed accountant in federal bankruptcy court.

-Prior to joining StoneTurn, Jeffrey led the Forensic and Litigation practice of a Texas-based, nationally-oriented accounting firm.
-Jeff developed curriculum and currently teaches Forensic Accounting at the University of Texas at Arlington.
-He also serves as the executive creator and producer of The Forensic Forum, a web-based CPE/CLE production that airs quarterly across the globe.
-In October 2019, Jeff’s autobiography and accounting textbook entitled, “Holding Accountants Accountable,” was published by Wiley.
+Prior to joining StoneTurn, Jeff led the Forensic and Litigation practice of a Texas-based, nationally-oriented accounting firm.
+He currently teaches at the University of Texas at Arlington, a class he authored.
+Jeff’s autobiography and accounting textbook entitled, “Holding Accountants Accountable,” was published by Wiley in 2019.
 This detailed review of forensic accountancy contains hard-won practical advice on how auditors can identify and prevent unethical behavior.

 Jeffrey is a Certified Fraud Examiner (CFE) and a Certified Public Accountant (CPA) in the state of Texas.